-David joined us in July 2015, after eight years working in South Africa, where he brought together NGOs specialising in sexual and reproductive health and rights, and environmental conservation.
+David joined us in 2015, after eight years working in South Africa, where he brought together NGOs specialising in sexual and reproductive health and rights, and environmental conservation.
 He is the co-chair of the Biodiversity & Family Planning Task Force of the International Union for Conservation of Nature (IUCN).
-He is also a member of the Executive Committee of IUCN’s National Committee UK, and a member of IUCN’s Commission on Environmental, Economic & Social Policy and Species Survival Commission.
+He is also a member of IUCN’s Climate Crisis Commission, Commission on Environmental, Economic & Social Policy and Species Survival Commission.
 David is a qualified Game Ranger, has advised the Endangered Wildlife Trust on integrating reproductive health actions within conservation programmes, and is a former solicitor who has practised law in England & Wales, the Republic of Ireland, Hong Kong and South Africa.
 In 2021, in recognition of his work for the Trust, he was appointed a Fellow of the Royal Geographical Society.

 Director of Training